MinBZK/amt/docs/architecture/architecture.md

 website and sees that among other things an IAMA is a required to be performed.
 The user selects the IAMA task from the Algoritmekader and is forwarded to the Algorithm Management Toolkit.
 Here the user can login and import the IAMA task.
-The Algorithm Management Toolkit imports the instructions on how to execute an IAMA and how to store the results from the Instrument Register.
+The Algorithm Management Toolkit imports the instructions on how to execute an IAMA and how to store the results from the Task Registry.
 Now the user can perform the IAMA from within the Algorithm Management Toolkit.
 Relevant stakeholders can also login to the project page of the Algorithm Management Toolkit to answer questions from the IAMA.
 Relevant discussions can be captured within the toolkit as well.
 Upon completion the IAMA results are written